Scott Trust Limited: 1948–2008

 The Trust was dissolved and reformed in 1948, as it was thought that the Trust, under the terms of the original Trust Deed, had become liable to tax due to changes in the law.
 At this time John Scott also gave up his exclusive right to appoint trustees; the trustees would henceforth appoint new members themselves.
 Five months after the signing of the new Trust Deed, John Scott died.
 After three years of legal argument, the Inland Revenue gave up its claim for death duty.

 The eight initial trustees of the 1948 Trust were all connected with the Manchester Guardian and Evening News, Ltd., and included four of C. P. Scott's grandsons as well as the then editor of the Guardian, A. P. Wadsworth.
 It has become normal practice for a Guardian journalist to be a member of the trust, though they are not considered to be a "representative" of the staff, as this may result in a conflict of interests.

-In 1992, the Trust identified its central objective as being the following:
+In 1992, the Trust identified its central objective: